Additional Context

 },

-});All three methods can be used together—context from helpers and manual context are merged when sending messages.
+}All four methods can be used together—context from helpers, context attachments, and manual context are merged when sending messages.

 When to Use Each Method